jadenenz/admin-design/README.md

-# project-skeleton
+# admin-design
-basic setup for a project
+the odin project design mockup for admin page